Monthly Archive for January, 2010

 meteorite_men Did you watch Meteorite Men last week?
 If not, you can probably catch a repeat.
 It is a new series, airing 9pm ET/PT Wednesday nights, on the Science Channel about two guys who search for meteorites.
 Check your local listings for times.
 (Photo cheekily snapped from their site.
 Copyright aerolite meteorites.)

 I learned about it from Bob Melisso, my producer/filmmaker friend (and occasional collaborator: see here, here and here) who made the pilot and is the supervising producer for the series.
-From the website:
+From […] Click to continue reading this post

 Gaiman in the New Yorker

 This week’s New Yorker has an article by Dana Goodyear on Neil Gaiman.
 There’s also an online chat with him and Goodyear and readers here.
 I like a lot of Gaiman’s writing and am impressed with his imagination.
 It is interesting to note that such a prolific and influential talent has managed to not become a household name.
 This might be beginning to change.
 As a result I myself a bit conflicted, as I often am in this situation when someone like this, whose work I’ve followed for years (or that I’ve simply privately noted is really excellent, early on), is maybe about to break into mainstream recognition.
-I’m happy for them, want to share them with my friends and the world at large while at the same time being a bit worried about it having Continue reading ‘Gaiman in the New Yorker’
+I’m happy for them, want to share them with my friends and the world at large while at the same time being a bit worried about it having […] Click to continue reading this post

 On Art, Fairy Tales, and Creativity